marcokuhn/DMI/Protocols/README.md

 - a network communication protocol
 - used to transmit control data via a network (Internet, local network, WLAN)
-- you can also exchange data between programs locally on one computer (localhost)
+- can also exchange data between programs locally on one computer (localhost)
-- is often used as a replacement for MIDI
+- often used as a modern replacement for MIDI

 Project page : http://opensoundcontrol.org/introduction-osc